 The Directive provoked controversies even on the day of the vote of the European Council.
-Indeed, as many as six Member States (i.e. Finland, Italy, Luxembourg, the Netherlands, Poland, and Sweden) rejected the text of the directive, and other three countries (i.e. Belgium, Estonia, and Slovenia) abstained in the final vote.
-The other Member States voted in favour of the directive.
+Indeed, as many as six Member States (i.e., Finland, Italy, Luxembourg, the Netherlands, Poland, and Sweden) rejected the text of the Directive and other three countries (i.e., Belgium, Estonia, and Slovenia) abstained in the final vote.
+The other Member States voted in favor of the Directive.

-The aim of the Directive is to reform and harmonise domestic laws on copyright of the EU Member States in order to create a digital single market in the EU, i.e. to establish common rules to better protect creative works online.
+The aim of the Directive is to reform and harmonize domestic laws on the copyright of the EU Member States to create a single digital market in the EU, i.e., to establish common rules to protect creative works better online.

 In the course of its difficult approval, the Copyright Directive raised questions and concerns on the effects that the new rules would entail for the Internet content.
 In particular, activists and scholars have claimed that several provisions may threaten the freedom of expression on the Internet.

 What changes with the new Copyright Directive?